Decision-making aids in the form of data, figures, facts and statistics as a free PDF download, see below.

 German Version – To view the PDF, please click on the image below.

-The aim of the energy transition in Germany is to supply electricity, heat and fuel from renewable energy sources such as wind, sun or water.
-The share of renewable energies in total final energy consumption - i.e. the energy that reaches the consumer - is currently 16.6 percent in Germany.
-The federal government's goal is for the proportion to increase to 30 percent by 2030 (to 45 percent by 2040 and to 60 percent by 2050).
-In terms of electricity consumption, it is already 42.1 percent.
-According to the federal government's wishes, this proportion should be 80 percent by 2050.
+The goal of Germany's energy transition is to supply electricity, heat, and fuel from renewable energy sources such as wind, solar, and hydropower.
+The share of renewable energies in total final energy consumption—that is, the energy that reaches the consumer—currently stands at 16.6 percent in Germany.
+The German government aims to increase this share to 30 percent by 2030 (45 percent by 2040, and 60 percent by 2050).
+In terms of electricity consumption, this figure is already 42.1 percent.
+The German government hopes this share will reach 80 percent by 2050.

-The most important renewable energy sources for generating electricity are wind, biomass and sun.
-According to the Renewable Energy Sources Act, biomass plant operators, for example, are paid an average of 19.6 cents per kilowatt hour fed into the electricity grid.
-The costs that arise from promoting electricity generation from renewable energy sources are distributed among electricity consumers with the help of the so-called EEG levy.
-After the previous high of 6.88 cents per kilowatt hour was reached in 2016 and the EEG levy subsequently fell as part of the electricity price for household customers, it increased slightly again in 2020 to 6.76 cents per kilowatt hour of electricity.
+The most important renewable energy sources for electricity generation are wind, biomass, and solar.
+Biomass plant operators, for example, are compensated with an average of 19.6 cents per kilowatt-hour fed into the grid, according to the Renewable Energy Sources Act (EEG).
+The costs incurred in promoting electricity generation from renewable energy sources are distributed among electricity consumers via the so-called EEG surcharge.
+After reaching its peak of 6.88 cents per kilowatt-hour in 2016 and subsequently decreasing as part of the electricity price for residential customers, the EEG surcharge rose slightly again in 2020 to 6.76 cents per kilowatt-hour.

-At the beginning of 2013, the offshore network levy (up to and including 2018 “offshore liability levy”) was added as a new component of the electricity price for final consumers.
-For household customers, this meant a surcharge of 0.42 cents per kilowatt hour of electricity consumed in 2020.
-The offshore network levy was initially reduced to just under zero cents between 2015 and 2018.
-With the offshore grid levy, consumers assume a large part of the compensation costs that can arise from late connection of offshore wind farms to the domestic transmission grid or through grid interruptions.
+At the beginning of 2013, the offshore grid surcharge (until and including 2018, the "offshore liability surcharge") was added as a new component of the electricity price for end consumers.
+For residential customers, this meant an additional charge of 0.42 cents per kilowatt-hour of electricity consumed in 2020.
+The offshore grid surcharge was temporarily reduced to almost zero cents between 2015 and 2018.
+With the offshore grid surcharge, consumers largely cover compensation costs that can arise from delayed connection of offshore wind farms to the domestic transmission grid or from grid outages.

-In August 2011, the Atomic Energy Act in Germany was changed to the effect that the remaining nuclear power plants in this country should be decommissioned by the end of 2022.
-The coal phase-out is also planned.
-The output of lignite and hard coal plants in Germany is to be continuously reduced until 2038, so that all coal-fired power plants will be shut down by 2038.
+In August 2011, Germany's Atomic Energy Act was amended to stipulate that the remaining nuclear power plants in the country should be decommissioned by the end of 2022.
+A phase-out of coal is also planned.
+The output of lignite and hard coal power plants in Germany is to be continuously reduced until 2038, with all coal-fired power plants being shut down by then.

-Statistics on the topic of smart grids in Germany
+Statistics on the topic of Smart Grid in Germany

 Important note: The PDF is password protected.